This ancient tradition has seven great health reasons to pick a side.

 Lymph Drains toward the Left

-Because of this, it is common in Ayurveda to deduce that left side ailments may be due to chronic lymphatic congestion.
+This is why it is common in Ayurveda to deduce that left side ailments may be due to chronic lymphatic congestion.
 When the lymphatic system congests, it is more likely that lymph will back up on the left, more lymph-dominant side of the body.
-Whether or not this is always true is debatable, but you can see the logic at play here.
+While this is not always the case, you can see the Ayurvedic logic at play here.

 In the same non-scientific vein, issues that show up on the right side are thought to be due to imbalances in the liver and blood.
 Since the liver is on the right side of the body, liver congestion will more easily back up into the right side of the body and potentially cause problems.

 Thus, early lymph issues may present more on the left side of the body and move to the right as they become more long-standing and begin to congest the liver and the blood, at which point symptoms may start to show up on the right side of the body.

-You can read more about lymph-related issues in the Detox and Lymphatic Health section of my article library.
+Please read more about lymph-related issues in the Lymphatic Health category of my article library.